-On the basis of local commitment each application will be scored on the perceived commitment.
+Based on local commitment each application will be scored on the perceived commitment.
 The following criteria will be considered:

 a.
 Strong Commitment: 65 - 100 points will be awarded to projects that demonstrate the applicant is asking for minimum amount of grant funds.
 This can be shown by demonstrating the following: